Fly-Mix/flr-cli/README.md

 To install or update Flr run `sudo gem install flr`

+> If you want to use Flr tool on the Windows system, it is strongly recommended that you run it on [WSL(Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) environment !!!

 ## Usage

 1. Create `Flrfile.yaml` in your flutter project directory: